Longworth & District History Society

 The Longworth & District History Society has been researching the history of this area since 1995.
+The area consists of the villages of Kingston Bagpuize with Southmoor, Longworth and Hinton Waldrist, once in Berkshire now Oxfordshire.
 Dr. John Turner of Longworth called together anyone who was interested to a meeting in Longworth Village Hall and used as a starting point photocopies of local pictures and postcards which he entitled “From the Ock to the Isis”.
 This described the shape of the ‘strip’ parish of Longworth in the Vale of the White Horse, just south of the River Thames (or Isis).

 Initially the society named the Longworth History Society, ran six meetings a year with members and guests being invited to bring along items of interest to the meetings.
 However, by 1998, with increasing local interest, the number of meetings had increased to 12 including three visits (to East Hanney, Venn Mill and the Hop Gardens of Southmoor).
 The name of the society was changed to the Longworth and District History Society to reflect the expanded area covered by the society by this date.
 The core of the society’s interest and membership revolved around the villages of Longworth, Kingston Bagpuize, Southmoor and Hinton Waldrist and most of the talks and visits reflected this focus.